 - 1 1/2 cup finely chopped apple your favorite

 - 1 teaspoon vanilla

-- Next mix the topping in a small bowl.
+- Make topping in a small bowl.
 Mix the oats, flour, sugar, cinnamon together.
-Cut in the butter using a fork or your fingers, until the mixer is mixed together.
+Cut in the butter using a fork or your fingers, until the mixture is mixed together.

 - Bake in a preheated 375 oven for 17 to 18 minutes or until they are lightly browned.

 - The apples should be finely chopped, so they get baked through.

 - Add the wet ingredients to the dry ingredients and mix just until the ingredients are mixed together.

 - The muffins are done when a wooden pick inserted in the middle of the muffin comes out clean or with a few moist crumbs.